Aliases for TP63 Gene

 GeneCards Summary for TP63 Gene

 TP63 (Tumor Protein P63) is a Protein Coding gene.
-Diseases associated with TP63 include Adult Syndrome and Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate.
-Among its related pathways are TP53 Regulates Transcription of Cell Death Genes and Regulation of TP53 Activity.
+Diseases associated with TP63 include Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate and Adult Syndrome.
+Among its related pathways are Regulation of TP53 Activity and Direct p53 effectors.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is TP73.

 UniProtKB/Swiss-Prot Summary for TP63 Gene